To catch a falling robber: The Upper Bound

+When $n=2m+1$, we define property $P(t,a)$ to mean that after $t$ rounds, at least $a$ cops sit below each $(m+1)$-set that is below the robber.
+It now suffices to prove that $P(m,1)$ holds a.a.s., since any cop that remains below the robber at the beginning of round $m+1$ can capture him.
+The details of the argument are nearly identical to the previous case, and we omit them. \end{proof}

-By more careful analysis, one can allow the cops to change strategies at level $m-5$ instead of level $m-7$.
-This does not affect the asymptotics of the bound, but it does yield some improvement in the leading constant.
+We remark that the cops can play more efficiently by using an appropriate deterministic strategy in round $m$.
+This does not improve the asymptotics of our bound, but it does improve the leading constant.